Food sovereignty: Food sovereignty research and projects

 Narragansett people exercised their own food sovereignty initiative by reappropriating landscapes, seascapes, estuaries, spaces, and built places from a Rhode Island "Farm", which had, in earnest after 1690, sustained southern New England proprietorship, land banks, private libraries, and currency within a Greater Caribbean plantation complex.
 This carrying trade became a potential leg of the Triangular trade, although historians also argue that the self-contained carrying trade belied the triangle as a sequential circuit.
 By 1769, the woodlands and wetlands of the Narragansett tribal reserve near Charlestown, Rhode Island, had been reduced to less than five square miles, with multivalent consequences for resource allocation, survivance, race, and the "emotional fellowship" of religiosity.
 Census and missionary records appraised the reserve population at approximately 600 tribal members, on the eve of Narragansett tribal veterans' return from the Seven Years' War.
 But these same records did not address the seasonal fishing exodus and indicated that, for example, the Narragansett "have for ages been intermixing with Whites and Blacks...a number of others, of mixed nations, live among them, who, by their customs, are not of the tribe."
 One missionary later observed that less than a third of the reserve was available for tillage and sustenance, with the remainder devoted to tenancy and the maintenance of woodlands for timber (sales, etc.).

-Previous debts to "Farmers", especially for gunpowder during hunting sojourns and for compensating "seasoned slaves" assistants in fishing canoe transportation, had resulted in a mid-eighteenth-century emphasis on horticulture and agriculture, with limited animal husbandry, including horses.
+By the mid-eighteenth century, Narragansett peoples increasingly found themselves in debt to these "Farmers."
+Loans covered gunpowder for hunting sojourns and monetary compensation for black "seasoned slaves", often exhausted after daily field tasks or twilight gang labor, in assisting Narragansett fishermen (and women) with canoeing and navigation.
+Narragansett peoples increasingly relied on horticulture and agriculture for sustenance in order to stem mounting debts, with limited animal husbandry encompassing a variety of horses and additional draft animals.
 Historian Daniel Mandell argues that, compared to Eastern Woodland Algonquian communities in similar circumstances, "the Narragansetts had even less: in 1810, the tribe told [congregational missionary Curtis] Coe that they had no oxen to plow their fields or haul manure and held only about four cows; he had already noted that families on the reserve generally farmed only about an acre."
 Despite the antebellum rise of "Greater Northeast" industrial agriculture, the southern New England "Farms" and the carrying trade in Caribbean sugar, molasses, rice, coffee, indigo, mahogany, and pre-1740 "seasoned slaves", began to dissipate by the Election of 1800 and largely collapsed into agrarian ruins by the War of 1812.